pjf/skyrim-requiem-wine/README.md

 ## Vorgen's Guide

 If you haven't found it, /u/Vorgen's [guide](https://www.reddit.com/r/skyrimrequiem/comments/4mm3gr/how_to_get_the_reqtificator_and_presumably_other/) was immensely useful to me getting everything running.
-You probably want to open it now.
+While this guide aims to be complete, you may also wish to check Vorgen's guide if you encounter troubles.

 ## Skyrim